 - Requirement to work irregular hours, overtime, evenings, weekends and/or statutory holidays and provincial/territorial holidays, when required.

 - Willingness to work from various locations.

-- Willingness to travel extensively, including overnight and/or weekends.
+- Willingness to travel extensively, including overnight, for multiple days and/or weekends.

-- Parks Canada manages one of the finest and most extensive systems of protected areas in the world.
-There are 173 National Historic Sites, 46 National Parks and 4 National Marine Conservation Areas located throughout Canada.
+Parks Canada manages one of the finest and most extensive systems of protected areas in the world.
+There are 171 national historic sites, 46 national parks, 1 national urban park and 4 national marine conservation areas located throughout Canada.

-- An international leader in the areas of natural and historic heritage conservation, species at risk protection and restoration, and in tourism, Parks Canada has for the past 125 years, consistently worked to preserve and maintain this national living heritage - a cultural legacy for all Canadians.
+An international leader in the areas of natural and historic heritage conservation, species at risk protection and restoration, Parks Canada has consistently worked for over a century to preserve and maintain this national living heritage - a cultural legacy for all Canadians.